evelynn-chen/copy-of-cmu-is-consulting/README.md

 **How to Add Projects:**
 1. Create a new folder in assets and add new logos.
-2. Add new executive summaries to projects-page/exec-summaries.
+2. Create a new folder in projects-page/exec-summaries and add new executive summaries.
 3. Navigate to *projects.js* in a code editor.
-4. Create a new variable with project data formatted like so:
+4. At the top, create a new variable with project data formatted like so:
 ```
 const projects20## = [
     {